How to Evict a Roommate Not on the Lease

 Roommate

-Typically, a roommate is someone who shares living expenses, such as rent and utilities, with you.
-Roommates are often named on your rental agreement as co-tenants if you’re a renter, but not always.
+Typically, a roommate is someone who shares living expenses with you.
+Roommates are often named as a co-tenant on your rental agreement, but not always.

-If the roommate pays rent directly to you, then they may actually be viewed as a tenant or subtenant, even if there’s no formal agreement calling them a “tenant.”
+If the roommate pays rent directly to you, they may actually be viewed as a tenant or subtenant, even if there’s no formal agreement in place.

 Guest

-A guest is someone invited by a tenant or owner to stay for a short period of time.
-A guest is not typically expected to pay rent or share in utilities or other living expenses.
+A guest is invited by a tenant or owner to stay for a short time.
+Guests are not typically expected to pay rent or share in utilities or other living expenses.

-Over time, if your guest begins paying rent to you in order to remain on the property, they might be thought of as your tenant or subtenant, even if there’s no written agreement between you.
+Over time, if your guest begins paying you rent to remain on the property, they might be considered your tenant or subtenant, even if there’s no written agreement between you.

 Tenant-at-Will